HDFGroup/hdf5/doc/file-locking.md

 The long answer is more complicated.

-An HDF5 file's state exists in two places when it is being written to:
+An HDF5 file's state exists in two places when it is open for writing:

 1. The HDF5 file itself
 2. The HDF5 library's various caches